 GEOGRAPHY & SCIENCE: MY POLAR HOME

-This multi-activity workshop allows children to investigate polar animals in their habitats, with a particular focus on penguins and polar bears.
-With the help of NASA images and the fantastic 3D revolving Magic Planet children understand where the cold places of the world are.
-This KS1 session links with science work on habitats and with geography work on oceans and temperature zones of the world.
+Where are the cold places of the world?
+What kinds of animals live there?
+This multi-activity workshop allows children to investigate polar habitats with the help of NASA images and the fantastic 3D revolving Magic Planet!
+This KS1 session links with Science work on habitats, and with Geography work on oceans and temperature zones of the world.

 GEOGRAPHY: ALL AROUND THE WORLD

 Pick up your passports and travel the world!
-We start by looking at NASA images on the fantastic 3D magic planet.
-Pupils complete activities which encourage them to appreciate the amazing variety of our world including climates, landscapes and inhabitants.
-This multi-activity workshop links with Geography work on oceans, continents and temperature zones, and with Science work on habitats and citizenship.
+We start by looking at NASA images on the fantastic 3D Magic Planet.
+Complete activities which encourage pupils to appreciate the amazing variety of our world - its climates, landscapes and inhabitants.
+This multi-activity workshop links with Geography work on oceans, continents and temperature zones and with Science work on habitats and citizenship themes.

 ART & DESIGN: TURTLE ART

-This story and art session allows children to learn about The Deep’s River turtles before making a turtle puppet of their own considering colour, pattern and shape.
-This session links with Art and Design curriculum, Maths work on patterns, Citizenship: Caring for animals in the environment.
+This story and art session allows children to learn about The Deep’s River turtles and create a puppet of their own considering colour, pattern and shape.
 For KS1, if requested, we can replace the puppet story with a short presentation.

 ART & DESIGN: WHAT’S UNDER THE WATER?